spack/spack/lib/spack/docs/pipelines.rst

 ``compiler-pkgs`` (you can add any number of these), which lists compiler packages we want to be staged ahead of the full matrix of release specs (which consists only of readline in our example).
-Then within the ``gitlab-ci`` section, we have added a ``bootstrap`` section which can contain a list of items, each of which refers to a list in the ``definitions`` section.
+Then within the ``gitlab-ci`` section, we have added a ``bootstrap`` section, which can contain a list of items, each referring to a list in the ``definitions`` section.
 These items can either be a dictionary or a string.
 If you supply a dictionary, it must have a name key whose value must match one of the lists in definitions and it can have a ``compiler-agnostic`` key whose value is a boolean.
 If you supply a string,